 Its ethos of Design for Manufacture and Assembly means that many of the products it uses have lower embodied carbon.
 It is also a pioneer in the use of cement-free concrete.
 Since 2009/10, its construction waste per unit has reduced by 26 per cent.

 Mace is another construction giant noted for the breadth of its initiatives regarding sustainability.
 Since 2016, it has trained more than 3,000 of its employees in sustainability and has also developed innovative courses on tackling modern slavery and responsible sourcing.

-Mace has also been widely praised for its sustainability values, especially in relation to recent projects such as the Sky Campus project, the Believe in Better building, the Health and Wellbeing Centre, and its own new headquarters.
+Mace has also been widely praised for its sustainability values, especially in relation to recent projects such as the Sky Campus project, the Believe in Better Building, the Health and Wellbeing Centre, and its own new headquarters.

 Specific best practices include

-- 100 per cent of timber sustainably certified,
+- 100 per cent of timber sustainably certified

-- More than 2,000 tonnes of carbon sequestered thanks to the use of cross-laminated timber, going beyond zero carbon.
+- More than 2,000 tonnes of carbon sequestered thanks to the use of cross-laminated timber, going beyond zero carbon

-These achievements in sustainability have led to London Stansted awarding Mace the tender as main contractor for the construction of a new £150 million arrivals terminal, which will begin later in 2019.
+These achievements in sustainability have led to London Stansted awarding Mace the tender as the main contractor for the construction of a new £150 million arrivals terminal, which will begin later in 2019.